krishnaanaril/Notes/Interview Topics/JavaScript.md

 - An async function always returns a promise.
 - When we create the variable `shape` and set it equal to the frozen object `box`, `shape` also refers to a frozen object.
 - You can check whether an object is frozen by using `Object.isFrozen`.
+- With a `for-in` loop, we can iterate over enumerable properties.
+In an array, the enumerable properties are the "keys" of array elements, which are actually their indexes.
+- With a `for-of` loop, we can iterate over iterables.
+- By default, arguments have the value of `undefined`.
+- You can set a default parameter's value equal to another parameter of the function, as long as they've been defined before the default parameter.
+- Calling a function constructor with `new` results in the creation of an instance of `function`, `typeof` keyword returns "object" for an instance.
+- Regular functions have a `prototype` property, which is an `object` (prototype object) with a `constructor` property.
+Arrow functions however do not have this `prototype` property. `undefined` gets returned when trying to access the `prototype` property.
+- The rest parameter's value is an array containing all remaining arguments, and **can only be the last parameter**.
+- In JavaScript, we don't have to write the semicolon (;) explicitly, however the JavaScript engine still adds them after statements.
+This is called **Automatic Semicolon Insertion**.
+- We can set classes equal to other classes/function constructors.
+- A `Symbol` is not enumerable.
+The `Object.keys` method returns all enumerable key properties on an object.
+The `Symbol` won't be visible, and an empty array is returned.
+- With arrow functions, we don't have to write curly brackets if we just return one value.
+However, if you want to instantly return an object from an arrow function, you have to write it between parentheses.
+- **TypeErrors** get thrown when a value is not of the expected type.
+- **SyntaxErrors** get thrown when you've written something that isn't valid JavaScript.
+- **ReferenceErrors** get thrown when JavaScript isn't able to find a reference to a value that you're trying to access.
+- With the JSON.parse() method, we can parse JSON string to a JavaScript value.
+- With the `yield` keyword, we yield values in a generator function.
+With the `yield*` keyword, we can yield values from another generator function, or iterable object (for example an array).